Have you wondered what fees need to be paid for a mobile home purchase in Sarasota?

 It is not uncommon for all of these additional fees to total, sometimes over $2,000, in addition to the price of the mobile home.

-It is imperative that the Buyer of the mobile home be very well versed in all of these additional fees that are associated with buying a mobile home within the state of Florida prior to making their offers.
+The Buyer of the mobile home must be very well versed in all of these additional fees that are associated with buying a mobile home within the state of Florida before making their offers.

-Take note that It is also not uncommon for the mobile home Seller to still be in the home when the Buyer has been approved so, normally a 30-day close is reasonable for the Seller to be able to move their belongings from the property so that the Buyer has the ability to move in right away on the date of closing.
+Take note that It is also not uncommon for the mobile home Seller to still be in the home when the Buyer has been approved so, normally a 30-day close is reasonable for the Seller to be able to move their belongings from the property so that the Buyer can move in right away on the date of closing.

 If the home is vacant and the park approval has been completed then there would be no reason why the Buyer of the mobile home would not be able to move into their new home right after signing the purchase paperwork!

-Having knowledge of these things can avoid unforeseen issues for both the buyer and the seller that could result in breaking the deal.
-It is always important that both the buyer and the seller agreed on everything before closing the sale and signing the papers.
+Knowing these things can avoid unforeseen issues for both the buyer and the seller that could result in breaking the deal.
+It is always important that both the buyer and the seller agree on everything before closing the sale and signing the papers.

 With a solid understanding of these additional fees needing to be paid, they will help both the Buyer and the Seller so that the purchase does not fall apart at the closing table due to a lack of funds.